intel/xom-switch/README.md

 ### Components
 xom-switch consists of three modules:
- - rewriter: static binary rewriter.
+ - [rewriter](src/rewriter/README.md): a static binary rewriter for x86 ELF binaries.
  - patch: C code piece that will be patched into program loader
  - analysis: analyzer of the program loader using radare2